capicua4454/arb-assist/README.md

 ---
 ## 10. Arb-Assist file server

-To use the arb-assist file server, you should set the port number in your config.toml
+To use the arb-assist file server, you should set the port number in your config.toml.
+It does not have to be 8080, you can set it to any available port.

 ```bash
 port = 8080